 The institute was founded in 1987 with founding director O.Univ.-Prof. Dr.-Ing.
 Reinhold Weiß.
 After his retirement 2013, Prof. Dr. Kay Römer took over the lead and further development of the institute.
 Since its foundation, the institute was involved in more than 80 research projects, and has graduated about 100 doctoral students and supervised more than 400 masters theses.
 Many of the alumni of the institute hold leading positions in academia and industry.

-About 50 staff members are currently employed by the five working groups of the institute:
+About 50 staff members are currently employed by the four working groups of the institute: